mkulesh/onpc/README.md

 ## License
 This software is published under the *GNU General Public License, Version 3*

-Copyright © 2019-2021 by Mikhail Kulesh
+Copyright © 2019-2021 by Mikhail Kulesh.
+All rights reserved.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.